Fontainebleau Las Vegas: Initial construction: 2007–2009

+Financial issues: 2009

 In April 2009, the project filed a $3 billion lawsuit against the group of banking lenders, alleging that they reneged on their agreement to provide $800 million in funding.
 The banks stated that the loan was terminated because of an unspecified default, a claim that the lawsuit denied.
-A "material adverse change" clause was present in the banks' agreement with Fontainebleau, giving the group wide-ranging options for terminating the loan.
-The possible stop of construction would affect 3,300 workers who were building the resort.
-Another 1,700 workers were expected to be hired later on to finish the project.
-The condo units had yet to go on sale, due to weak demand, and Fontainebleau was reassessing the number of units that the project was to include, given the poor state of the economy.

-The resort would have a positive impact on the Las Vegas economy and employment, and the banks' decision to rescind financing was met with criticism.
 The banks largely declined to comment on the case; they denied wrongdoing but did not specify how the project wound up in default.
 It was later confirmed that the project had gone substantially over its construction budget, and the banks determined that the project was in default under their credit agreement.
 The banks also alleged that Fontainebleau officials made inaccurate statements to hide the project's financial problems.
 According to the banks, Fontainebleau wanted $1.3 billion in debt to be forgiven.
+The sale of condo units had been pivotal to paying off the project's debt, although the 2008 financial crisis and weak demand in the local condo market forced Fontainebleau Resorts to reassess this strategy.

 The bank group was led by Bank of America, which began negotiating with Fontainebleau shortly after the lawsuit was filed.
 Through a separate lending group, the project had $130 million to continue construction while the lawsuit proceeded.
 However, the second group partially pulled its financing in late April 2009, after the first group rescinded its loan on the project.
-The latest pulling of funds was substantial enough to affect construction; work was reduced to skeleton crews, and construction proceeded at a slower pace.
-The worker layoffs had the potential to delay the project, depending on whether the same crews would be retained once full construction resumed.
-In addition, much of the construction equipment on-site – including two tower cranes – was rented and would have to be returned, only to be reassembled again later on.
+Work was reduced to skeleton crews, and construction proceeded at a slower pace.
 In May 2009, Fontainebleau filed an amendment to its lawsuit, stating that Deutsche Bank, part of the main banking group, had a conflict of interest.
 The bank had an ownership stake in the upcoming Cosmopolitan resort, also under construction on the Las Vegas Strip.
 Deutsche Bank was accused of "seeking to destroy the Fontainebleau in order to minimize competition" for the Cosmopolitan.
 The bank was to provide $80 million to the Fontainebleau.
 The allegations against Deutsche Bank were eventually dropped.